No. 25 Cincinnati holds off Houston late to win 38-23

 Trailing 21-10, Houston quarterback Clayton Tune re-energized the home crowd with a career-long 69-yard touchdown pass to Marquez Stevenson to start the second half.

-The Cougars (2-4, 0-2) cut the lead to five with 9:09 left on Tune’s 6-yard pass to Christian Trahan, but it wasn’t enough to prevent Houston’s first 0-2 start in conference play since joining the AAC.
+The Cougars (2-4, 0-2) cut the lead to five with 9:09 left on Tune’s 6-yard pass to Christian Trahan, but it wasn’t enough to prevent Houston’s first 0-2 start in conference play since 2002, when the Cougars were in Conference USA.

+“Came up short,” Houston coach Dana Holgorsen said.
+“We had a chance to win in the fourth quarter.
+A couple of bad calls I thought prevented us from being able to get the ball back and go score.
+It is what it is, you have to deal with it.

+“Some bright spots but overall just happy with the guys and the way they played.
+Happy with the way they fought.
+Nobody’s happy about 2-4 and we’ve lost to four pretty good teams and we expect to be a good team as well.”

 Tune finished 9 of 27 for 184 yards, two touchdowns and three interceptions.